Installing the handle.

 We recently processed three 1 pound test runs and another small batch of our short grain rice to determine the hulling rate and percent hulled.
 It takes 2-3 minutes ( 1lb) for the first pass and 1.5 minutes for the 2nd and 3rd passes, we winnowed but did not separate the hulled from un-hulled between the passes.
 The small batch of 1,181 rice grains had a 1st pass hulling rate of 77%.
 Yes, they were counted by hand.
 The video below shows it in action hulling, long and short grain rice.
-Videos showing it attached to a bicycle and taking it apart are coming shortly.
-The huller will also hull wild rice.
+The huller will also de-hull wild rice.
+I just added a video using wooden rollers covered with 90D urethane sheeting.
+The fifth video shows a motor powering the table top pinch roller.

 Stoltz RP-57 (Nov.
 2016)